 \subsection{Quantum dot dependence}

-In Fig.\ref{fig:refCase}, we show the calculated results with two QDs on both ends of the nanowire.
-In this subsection, we show the results of one QD in Fig.\ref{fig:oneQD_case} by removing the QD on the right end but keeping the left one.
-We also show the results without any QD in Fig.\ref{fig:noQD_case}.
-Compared to Fig.\ref{fig:oneQD_case}(c), the non-Coulomb-blockade conductance in Fig.\ref{fig:oneQD_case}(b) reflects the ABS located at the left end as it is measured from the left lead.
-We also observe that there is no difference between Fig.\ref{fig:refCase}(b) and Fig.\ref{fig:oneQD_case}(b), even though there are two low-energy ABSs in Fig.\ref{fig:refCase}.
-Panel (b) only demonstrates the ABS induced from the QD at the left end.
+In Fig. \ref{fig:refCase}, we show the calculated results with two QDs on both ends of the nanowire.
+In this subsection, we show the results of one QD in Fig. \ref{fig:oneQD_case} by removing the QD on the right end but keeping the left one.
+We also show the results without any QD in Fig. \ref{fig:noQD_case}.
+Compared to Fig. \ref{fig:oneQD_case}(c), the non-Coulomb-blockade conductance in Fig. \ref{fig:oneQD_case}(b) reflects the ABS located at the left end as it is measured from the left lead.
+We also observe that there is no difference between Figs. \ref{fig:refCase}(b) and \ref{fig:oneQD_case}(b), even though there are two low-energy ABSs in Fig. \ref{fig:refCase}.
+Both Fig. \ref{fig:refCase}(b) and Fig. \ref{fig:oneQD_case}(b) only demonstrate the ABS induced from the QD at the left end.
 So the regular tunnel conductance (without Coulomb blockade) can only provide local information.
-On the other hand, Fig.\ref{fig:refCase}(d) projects the combination of the two ABSs located at both ends, by comparing it with Fig.\ref{fig:refCase}(c).
+On the other hand, Fig. \ref{fig:refCase}(d) projects the combination of the two ABSs located at both ends, by comparing it with Fig. \ref{fig:refCase}(c).
 Therefore, the OCPS obtained from the Coulomb blockade conductance gives us non-local information that the regular (non-Coulomb-blockade) conductance cannot provide.

-In Fig.\ref{fig:oneQD_case}(a), the Coulomb blockade conductance peak is suppressed below the TQPT field (first dashed line), relatively lower than the Majorana peak, which lies between the two dashed lines.
-The diminished conductance associated with the ABSs in Fig.\ref{fig:oneQD_case} arises from the difference in the ABS energies (seen in Fig.\ref{fig:oneQD_case}(c)) at the two ends.
-Such a difference in energies leads to supression in conductance as seen in Eq.\eqref{G_twoLevel}.
+In Fig. \ref{fig:oneQD_case}(a), the Coulomb blockade conductance peak is suppressed below the TQPT field (first dashed line), relatively lower than the Majorana peak, which lies between the two dashed lines.
+The diminished conductance associated with the ABSs in Fig. \ref{fig:oneQD_case} arises from the difference in the ABS energies (seen in Fig. \ref{fig:oneQD_case}(c)) at the two ends.
+Such a difference in energies leads to suppression in conductance as seen in Eq.\eqref{G_twoLevel}.
 The CB conductance intensity increases once the ABS energies approach zero energy and continues to remain high past the TQPT until the superconducting gap closes.